Lease Assignment and Subleasing | Boulder Real Estate Lawyer

 There are innumerable reasons why people need to move out early.
 In the commercial setting, it could be that a business venture just is not working out like you thought it would, or it could be that you have decided to move on to a bigger and better location to better serve your clients/customers.

 Whatever the reason, it is important to consider your options carefully before breaching a lease.
 Most commercial leases are accompanied by a personal guarantee by the owner of the business that is a party to the lease.
 An early breach could trigger a liquidated damages provision or result in large actual damages incurred by the landlord.

 It is often beneficial to landlords and tenants to work with each other to come up with a mutually beneficial solution.
 A lease is assigned when, with the permission of the landlord, a tenant transfers the entire unexpired remainder of the lease term to a new tenant.
 The new tenant has a lease with the landlord and the original tenant is relieved of his or her obligations under the lease.
 A sublease is similar to a lease assignment except the original tenant remains responsible for the terms of the lease.
 For example, if rent is not paid by a subtenant, the landlord could seek payment from the original tenant, the subtenant, or both.

 If it is worth doing it is worth doing right.
 If you are in need of a real estate attorney to draft or negotiate a lease assignment or sublease, do not hesitate to call Newell Law today to see how we can help.

-If you need a commercial lease assignment or sublease to be drafted, negotiated, or reviewed, and are looking for a Boulder Real Estate Lawyer with a results oriented approach tailored to your matter’s specific needs, contact Newell Law.
-We have the experience and knowledge to ensure your commercial subleases and assignments are handled correctly.
+If you need a commercial lease assignment or sublease to be drafted, negotiated, or reviewed, and are looking for a Boulder Real Estate Lawyer with a results-oriented approach tailored to your matter’s specific needs, contact Newell Law.
+We have the expertise and knowledge to ensure your commercial subleases and assignments are handled correctly.